 In fact, if you wanted to learn how to be a good leader, you’d be best off doing the exact opposite of what Bugsy did.

-In “How Bugsy Blew It,” Dr. Schwartz fills listeners in on the real Bugsy story, showing how the real Bugsy wasn’t quite the man Warren Beatty played onscreen in Barry Levinson’s 1991 biopic.
+In “How Bugsy Blew It,” I fill listeners in on the real Bugsy story, showing how the real Bugsy wasn’t quite the man Warren Beatty played onscreen in Barry Levinson’s 1991 biopic.
 He then discusses seven key mistakes that Bugsy made in his drive for underworld dominance, and gives listeners seven ways to learn from Bugsy’s mistakes.

 This is an ideal talk for those who want an informative, sometimes funny, talk about leadership–both positive and negative–using one of the most notorious examples from Vegas history.

-For more information about this talk, including scheduling and pricing, please contact Dr. Schwartz.
+For more information about this talk, including scheduling and pricing, please contact me.